 Unachieved Safeguards for the New gTLD Program

-DNS abuse was a key concern in the launch of the new gTLD program in 2010.
+DNS abuse was a key concern in the launch of the New gTLD Program in 2010.
 Law enforcement, governments, security communities, and commercial and user interest groups all argued for contractual abuse-mitigation obligations in both the base New gTLD Registry Agreement and the 2013 Registrar Accreditation Agreement (RAA).
-As part of these deliberations, the ICANN community prepared a memorandum in 2009 proposing measures to mitigate malicious conduct in the new gTLD program.
-The memorandum included recommendations for vetting registry operators, defining registry level abuse contacts and procedures, and centralized access to zone files.
+As part of these deliberations, the ICANN community prepared a memorandum in 2009 proposing measures to mitigate malicious conduct in the New gTLD Program.
+The memorandum included recommendations for vetting registry operators, defining registry-level abuse contacts and procedures, and centralized access to zone files.
 Unfortunately, there was a gap between the measures outlined in this memorandum and what emerged from the closed negotiations between ICANN org and registries.
 Later attempts to improve security practices through contractual amendments received criticism for lack of transparency and community engagement in the process.

 In 2013, ICANN’s Competition, Consumer Trust, and Consumer Choice (CCT) Review Team reviewed the effectiveness of these safeguards explicitly intended to mitigate rates of abusive, malicious, and criminal activity in these new gTLDs.
 The CCT team commissioned an independent research study (hereafter, the SADAG report) that used public data sources to show that rates of abuse in the new gTLDs were higher than in legacy TLDs, implying the safeguards were ineffective.
 The CCT final report concluded: